Choose another writer in this calendar:

 "Only the very stupid or the very deprived can any longer help knowing that the documents of civilization have been written in blood and tears, blood and tears no less real for being very remote.
 And when this intellectual predisposition co-exists with the actualities of Ulster and Israel and Bosnia and Rwanda and a host of other wounded spots on the face of the earth, the inclination is not only not to credit human nature with much constructive potential but not to credit anything too positive in the work of art." (from Nobel Lecture, 1995)

 In 1972 Heaney gave up his work at Queen's.
 Partly to escape the violence of Belfast, he moved from to County Wicklow, where he was a freelance writer for three years.
 He then taught at Carysfort College of Education until 1981.
 Next year, after spending frequent periods as a guest professor at American universities, he was appointed visiting professor at Harvard.
-Since 1985 he has been there as Boylston Professor of Rhetoric and Oratory.
+Since 1985 he served there as Boylston Professor of Rhetoric and Oratory.
 Between the years 1989 and 1994 he held Professorship of Poetry at Oxford.
+Heaney was expected to deliver three public lectures each year; ten of the fifteen he gave were he collected in The Redress of Poetry (1995).
 In 1997 he was appointed Ralph Waldo Emerson Poet in Residence at Harvard.

 Much of Heaney's early work informed the everyday life of his childhood, from digging potatoes to cutting turf.
 His first book, Eleven Poems, came out in 1965.
 At the age of 27 he won in 1966 the Eric Gregory Award with Death of a Naturalist.
 With these works Heaney established his reputation as a poet.
 In 1969, Heaney was in Belfast at the outbreakof what has become known as 'The Troubles'.
 In 1968-69 arouse serious disturbances from Protestant political dominance and discrimination against the Roman Catholic minority in employment and housing.
 Catholic students arranged civil rights marches, that had much similarities with protest movements in elsewhere in Europe and in the United States.
 British troops were sent to restore peace in Belfast and Londonderry.
 Heaney left Belfats at the height of this conflict, but his work reflects his experiences of that time.